June 01, 2025

 How Weight Affects a Truck’s Stopping Ability and Control

 Physics plays a role in these wrecks.
 The heavier something is, the longer it takes to stop.
 A truck that’s too heavy may slam into a car at full speed, even if the trucker slams on the brakes.
 Heavier trucks are also more difficult to control.
 Hills and curves become dangerous.
-In many cases, an unsafe load accident happens when a truck can’t turn or stop safely.
+An unsafe load accident often happens when a truck can’t turn or stop safely.

 The Role of Weigh Stations and Inspections

 Weigh stations are designed to catch overloaded trucks before they cause harm.
-If a driver skips a station or uses falsified records, that can be used in court to prove fault.
+If a driver skips a station or uses falsified records, these can be used in court to prove fault.

 Weigh station violations also show a pattern of carelessness.
 It may point to a larger problem within the trucking company.
 When trucks crash, investigators check records from inspections and weigh-ins.
 A truck inspection failure before the accident may help prove liability.